mmmannan/Toolkit_for_Nucleic_Acid_Sequence_Analysis/README.md

-# Functions for Sequence Analysis
+# Nucleic Acid Analyzer

-I followed the YouTube channel "rebelScience" to learn and create user define functions for nucleic acid sequence analysis.
+I followed the YouTube channel "rebelScience" to learn and design a Python-based toolkit for a wide range of analysis related to nucleic acid sequences (DNA/RNA).
 Here I have deposited the corresponding scripts.